Self-Signed Certificates Best Practices and How-to Guide

 Self-signed certificates are created without any CA, thus they don't have a parent.
 The issuer is also the subject of the certificate.

 In general, the use of self-signed certificates must be discouraged as they present an inherent security risk.
 For example, there is no way to revoke a self-signed cert.
 Using an internal CA for issuing all internal certificates is a much better option, we will cover it in a future post.
+It is also difficult to manage self-signed certificates -- imagine refreshing trust stores of all client components when a self-signed cert is extended.

 Self-signed certs come at a substantial maintenance cost -- issuing a cert for a long period of time is unsecure, but the short validity adds to the certificate renewal/distribution overhead.